andrewsomething/digitalocean-indicator/README.md

 [![Build Status](https://travis-ci.org/andrewsomething/digitalocean-indicator.svg?branch=master)](https://travis-ci.org/andrewsomething/digitalocean-indicator)

-The DigitalOcean indicator allows you to monitor and manage your droplets directly from your panel.
+The DigitalOcean indicator allows you to monitor and manage your Droplets directly from your panel.
 You can:

-  - Quickly see which droplets are active.
+  - Quickly see which Droplets are active.
-  - Reboot, power on, and/or power down you droplets.
+  - Reboot, power on, and/or power down you Droplets.
-  - Copy your droplet's IP address with a click for easy access.
+  - Copy your Droplet's IP address with a click for easy access.

 ![DigitalOcean Indicator screenhot](http://i.imgur.com/ssV10vC.png)